 One of our favorite destinations in Los Angeles is downtown.
 Many visitors think only of Skid Row when you mention downtown.
 Yes, that is still there, and growing by the day, but what is also growing is a beautiful dining and entertainment scene.
 We could spend several days downtown, but on a limited schedule it’s worth a short visit at the least.

 If you have art lovers in the bunch, the Museum of Contemporary Art and the new Broad Museum are a must.
 Don’t forget a photo op at the Frank Gehry designed Walt Disney Concert Hall.
-Saving the best for last, head to Broadway for a meal at the newly refurbished Clifton’s Cafeteria for some food to meet everyone’s needs and old time fun with taxidermy for company!
+Saving the best for last, head for a meal at the newly refurbished Clifton’s Cafeteria (currently only open for dinner on weekends).

 California Science Center